jju/bike/cyclisttactics/tdm-racing.md

 # Team Dubious Monk Racing

-A chronicle of the first playthrough of The Cyclist: Tactics
+A chronicle of my first playthrough of The Cyclist: Tactics

 # Season 1 - 2021